Chakras and their meaning: the chakras explained

 Color: red

-Location: base of the spine/tailbone
+Location: base of the spine, pelvic floor area

-Meaning: Groundedness, basic needs
+Meaning: Groundedness, basic needs, survival

 Symbol: four-petal lotus flower

-When aligned and balanced, the 1st chakra, base chakra, or root chakra represents feeling grounded and having a strong foundation, particularly when it comes to material needs such as need.
-When imbalanced or blocked, first chakra misalignment manifests as feeling ungrounded, anxiety and insecurity about our deepest sense of self, and often anxiety around money.
-Standing in mountain pose is a great way to stimulate your root chakra.
+When aligned and balanced, the 1st chakra, base chakra, or root chakra represents feeling grounded and having a strong foundation, particularly when it comes to material needs and security.
+You feel safe in your body and your environment.
+A balanced root chakra gives you inner strength and stability.

 Root Chakra stones: red crystals such as garnet, red jasper, or rubies.

-Sacral Chakra
+Sacral Chakra (Svadhisthana Chakra)

-Sanskrit word: swadisthana chakra
+Sanskrit word: swadisthana chakra (also spelled svadhisthana chakra)

 Color: orange